News

 Prof. Cyrus Omar delivered a keynote lecture on programming experience design and new papers by CSE authors cover a range of topics related to programming languages.CSE researchers win Distinguished Paper Award at OOPSLA 2024

-The award recognizes the significance of their research on SQL query equivalence checking.Michigan Minds Podcast: October 14, 2024
+The award recognizes the significance of their research on SQL query equivalence checking.Validation and verification for elections

-In this episode of the Michigan Minds podcast, J. Alex Halderman—Bredt Family Professor of Engineering and director of the Center for Computer Security and Society—discusses weak points in the U.S. electoral system and how to fix them, as well as the results of investigations following the 2020 election.PBS: September 30, 2024
+In this episode of the Michigan Minds podcast, J. Alex Halderman—Bredt Family Professor of Engineering and director of the Center for Computer Security and Society—discusses weak points in the U.S. electoral system and how to fix them, as well as the results of investigations following the 2020 election.Inside Georgia’s effort to secure voting machines as experts raise concerns

 Prof. J. Alex Halderman is interviewed in the PBS News Hour segment on the security of battleground state Georgia’s ballot marking devices (BMD) voting machines.
 Halderman points to scenarios that include some of the most sophisticated adversaries in the world, backed by foreign governments such as Russia, China, or Iran.Roya Ensafi delivers keynote at PETS 2024